We've all seen the promises! "This gadget will change your life!"

 Do not attempt to force the Veggetti to spiralize the entire vegetable or you will get hurt.

 Of course, you could always purchase the Vegetti Pro to avoid that situation.

-There is very little waste from this gadget and those who are not bothered by this greatly enjoy the snacking while cooking as they nibble on the small chunks left over by the cutter.
-You will end up with about 1.5 inches of vegetable left.
-Just enough to nibble on.
+There is very little waste from this gadget and those who like to snack while cooking can enjoy nibbling on the small chunks left over by the cutter.
+You will end up with about 1.5 inches of vegetable.

 Is The Veggetti Worth It?

 How does cutting your calories down sound?
 Check out the example of ordinary pasta versus vegetable pasta from the Veggetti.

 For those who are vegan, for those who have wheat or gluten issues, or just for those who want a new way to present their cooked vegetables, the Veggetti Spiral Vegetable Cutter may be what you need for your kitchen.

 Remember those blades are sharp, and be careful when cleaning it and you will enjoy vegetable spaghetti for a long time to come.

 Not every product that we review is worth purchasing, but this item has landed on our wish list!

 Eating healthy is important for everyone these days, and this little device makes it that much easier to do.